-It’s purpose is to tell search engines a specific URL is the preferred version of the web page.
+Its purpose is to tell search engines a specific URL is the preferred version of a web page.
 In marketing speak it’s also known as a “canonical URL” or “rel canonical”.

 On your website:

-Both URLs are the same web page, just discovered differently.
-Google may index both URLs which might confuse a search user.
+Both URLs are the same web page, just discovered by the crawler differently.
+If this happens, Google may index both URLs which might confuse a search user.

 <link rel=”canonical” href=”https://example.com/blog/seo/” />